Yakov Rekhter

+In 2025 he received the IEEE Internet Award "“For contributions enabling the creation of a scalable, robust and policy-based Internet.”

 Napkin Story

-In January 1989 at the 12th IETF meeting in Austin, Texas, Yakov Rekhter and Kirk Lougheed sat down at a table to design what ultimately became the Border Gateway Protocol (BGP).
-The initial BGP design was recorded on a napkin rumored to have been heavily spattered with ketchup.
-The design on the napkin was expanded to three hand-written sheets of paper from which the first interoperable BGP implementation was quickly developed.
-A photocopy of these 3 sheets of paper now hangs on the wall of a routing protocol development area at Cisco Systems in Milpitas, California.
+In January 1989, at the 12th IETF meeting in Austin, Texas, Yakov Rekhter, Len Bosack, and Kirk Lougheed sat down at a table to design what ultimately became the Border Gateway Protocol (BGP).
+The initial BGP design was recorded on two napkins, hence often referenced to as the “Two-Napkin Protocol”.
+The design on the napkins was expanded to three hand-written sheets of paper from which the first interoperable BGP implementation was quickly developed.
+A photocopy of these three sheets of paper now hangs on the wall of a routing protocol development area at Cisco Systems in Milpitas, California.

+In the same year, was published, and the BGP protocol (in various forms) has been in use on the Internet since 1994.

+Rekhter's Law

+Rekhter's Law says that "Topology must follow addressing or addressing must follow topology."